yassineworkflow-maker/ai-lead-enrichment-crm-automation/README.md

 - Receives lead data through a Webhook.
 - Sends the lead to an AI Agent.
-- Uses OpenAI for intelligent analysis.
+- Uses an OpenAI Chat Model for intelligent analysis.
 - Produces a structured AI response.
 - Classifies the lead as:
   - `High`